-It’s easy to protect your business from cyberattacks with Kim’s go-to sponsor, IDrive.
-Backup all your PCs, Macs and mobile devices into ONE account for one low cost!
+But it’s easy to protect your business from cyberattacks with Kim’s go-to sponsor, IDrive.
+Back up all your PCs, Macs and mobile devices into ONE account for one low cost!
 Go to IDrive.com and use promo code Kim for a killer deal negotiated just for you!

-With the ever-increasing potential for cyber threats, companies need to understand these security risks, how to take effective action against them and recovery steps if business data and information is compromised.
+With the ever-increasing potential for cyber threats, companies need to understand these security risks, how to take effective action against them and recovery steps if business data and information are compromised.

 How worried should SMBs be?

 In addition to complacency, many SMB owners and employees deny their company is a target of online criminals merely because they do not maintain a large amount of data compared to enterprises or corporations.

 This belief can be dangerous.
 The smaller the company, the fewer networks it has, which makes it an easy target for hackers.
 Need a bit more convincing that cybercrime is an SMB problem?
 More than 40% of all cyberattacks are directed at small businesses.